Consumer dispute claims in Queensland

 The ACL is a national law that exists to protect consumers and many business-to-business transactions.

 The primary objective of the ACL is to ensure individuals and businesses involved in all different aspects of trade and commerce abide by and follow fair sales practices, and to verify that all consumers can expect to be offered fair contract terms, basic consumer guarantees, reasonable product safety warranties and all other fundamental consumer rights each and every time they acquire a good or service.

 Although the ACL generally governs the conduct of corporations in relation to the provision of goods or services to consumers, obligations under the ACL can also apply directly to individuals.

 Examples of situations where an individual may be held directly liable for the breach of a particular provision under the ACL can include (but is not limited to) situations where:

-- An employee or agent of a company has intentionally provided misleading or deceptive information about a product or service to a consumer;
+- an employee or agent of a company has intentionally provided misleading or deceptive information about a product or service to a consumer;

-- An employee or agent of a company has unintentionally provided inaccurate information about a certain product or service to a consumer that influences the consumer’s decision to acquire the good or service; or
+- an employee or agent of a company has unintentionally provided inaccurate information about a certain product or service to a consumer that influences the consumer’s decision to acquire the good or service; or

-- A director of a company may be considered “a person involved in” the contravention of a provision under the ACL in some circumstances.
+- a director of a company may be considered “a person involved in” the contravention of a provision under the ACL in some circumstances.